SophieSjoberg/ca-prepcourse-3/tdd/step_3_wrap_it_up.md

 Now it is up to you to write the rest of your tests and implement the code you need to make them pass.

-You have to make sure that each and every scenario that can arise is tested, meaning that all numbers has to be checked and returned the right value according to the game rules.
+You have to make sure that each and every scenario that can arise is tested, meaning that all numbers have to be checked and return the right value according to the game rules.

+Your tests should check for `returns 'buzz' if number is divisible by 5` and `returns 'fizz buzz' if number is divisible by 15`.

+**Don't move on until you complete these steps - the answers are below!
+You will always learn _tons_ more if you try to do things yourself before looking at the answers.**

-Try out your program in `irb`.
+Try out your program again in `irb`.
 Remember that you have to `load` or `require` the source file.
+Now any number should work.
+That's why we wrote our tests - so that we could be confident it would work under any scenario.

 ```irb
 $ irb